Elections in Barbados

 Elections in Barbados are held to choose members to fill elective offices in the House of Assembly.
 Elections are held on Election Day.
 These general elections do not have fixed dates, but must be called within five years of the opening of parliament following the last election.
 A former minister of the DLP, Warwick Franklin summed up the general elections process in Barbados as saying it is really just, "30 by-elections on the same day."

-Barbadian election rules are bound by certain parts of the local Constitution, various other separate legislation, and other regulations or administrative rules, or Regulations made by the Commission.
+Barbadian election rules are bound by certain parts of the local Constitution, various other separate legislation, and other regulations or administrative rules, or Regulations made by the commission.

 The politics in recent years are two-party, dominated by the centre-left Barbados Labour Party and the social-democratic Democratic Labour Party.
 Presently, it is difficult for other parties to achieve electoral success.

+In February 2026, prime minister Mia Mottley won her third consecutive election victory by a landslide, meaning her Barbados Labour party won again all the 30 seats in the House of Assembly.

 Authority

 Elections in Barbados are the responsibility of the Electoral and Boundaries Commission (E&BC).
 The E&BC is an independent body under the Prime Minister's Office (in his or her capacity as Minister of Finance.), which is responsible for the E&BC's actual financial administration.
 The E&BC is headed by the Chief Electoral Officer, and has five members/commissioners, who are chosen based solely on expertise.
 These members are chosen by both the prime minister and opposition, and can serve for a term of 5 years.